rwebaz/Ether-Lessons-Project/docs/pages/Check-Sum.md

 The installer program ( .dmg ) will check the sum of the program downloaded to make sure it has not been hacked in transit in the open.

-{% include sources-and-uses-md.htm %}
+{% include sources-and-uses.md %}

 ### External Sources

-- The [Project Source Links](https://mminail.github.io/Ether/Source-Ether-Links.htm){:title="Click to Visit the Source Links page of the Ether Lessons Project at GitHub pages"}{:target="_blank"}.
+- The [Project Source Links](https://mminail.github.io/Ether/Source-Ether-Links.htm){:title="Click to Visit the Source Links page of the Ether Lessons Project at GitHub pages"}{:target="_blank"} page of the Ether Lessons Project.
 Published by © 2017 [Mminail.github.io](https://mminail.github.io/){:title="Click to Visit the Concept Library of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.